6 Local Naming Parameters in the tnsnames.ora File

 - Overview of Local Naming Parameters

-file contains at least two protocol addresses for Oracle Connection Manager, parameters for connect-time failover and load balancing can be included in the file. - Connect Descriptor Descriptions
+connect descriptors have at least two protocol addresses for Oracle Connection Manager, you can also include parameters for connect-time failover and load balancing in the file. - Connect Descriptor Descriptions

 For multiple addresses, you can use the optional parameters to configure address lists. - Connection Data Section